 When planning your sales development activities, you need to calculate Sales Lead Quantity to make predictions on revenues and scalability.

-For these purposes, we suggest using Total Addressable Market — an approximate maximal number of leads that match your ICP.
-For very specific Ideal Customer Profiles, it’s really hard to predict the TAM in this case, so one of the best ways to find out is to order the creation of a contact data list from a B2B Lead Generation Company.
+For these purposes, we suggest using Total Addressable Market— an approximate maximal number of sales leads that match your ICP.
+For particular Ideal Customer Profiles, it’s tough to predict the TAM in this case, so one of the best ways to find out is to order the creation of a contact data list from a B2B Lead Generation Company.

 We suggest first using NAICS data for US companies.
 Here’s an example of information you can get: